Processing Architecture for Power Efficiency and Performance

 Arm big.LITTLE technology is a heterogeneous processing architecture that uses up to three types of processors. ”LITTLE” processors are designed for maximum power efficiency, while “big” processors are designed to provide efficient, sustained compute performance.

 With three dedicated processors and an expanded envelope for power and area, the big.LITTLE solution can adjust to dynamic usage patterns for smartphones, tablets, and other devices.

 big.LITTLE adjusts to periods of high-processing intensity, for instance, in mobile gaming and web browsing.
 It can also alternate with longer periods of low-processing intensity tasks, such as texting, email and audio, and with quiescent periods for complex apps.

-The performance demanded from users of current smartphones and tablets is increasing at a much faster rate than the capacity of batteries or power savings from advances in semiconductor process.
+The performance demanded from users of current smartphones and tablets is increasing at a much faster rate than the capacity of batteries or power savings from advances in semiconductor processes.
 At the same time, users are demanding longer battery life within roughly the same form factor.
-This conflicting set of demands requires innovations in mobile SoC design beyond what process technology and traditional power management techniques can deliver.
+This conflicting set of demands requires innovations in mobile SoC design beyond those that process technology and traditional power management techniques can deliver.

 Typical Processor Combinations